launerbie/roastchicken/docs/source/twobody_variablemass.rst

 Adiabatic evolution of the semi-major-axis
 ------------------------------------------
-By imposing that the evolution of a two-body system is well in the adiabatic regime, certain an approximate solution of the evolution of semi-major-axis can be found.
+By imposing that the evolution of a two-body system is well in the adiabatic regime and that the mass-loss rate :math:`-\frac{d\mu}{dt} = \alpha` is constant, an approximate solution of the evolution of semi-major-axis can be found.

 The evolution of a variable mass binary system is considered adiabatic if the mass-loss time-scale is much greater than the planetary orbital time-scale.